The Grants Review and Awards Committee

-After his return to the University of Essen in 1989, Prof. Pauleikhoff was appointed Senior Physician in the Department for Posterior Segment Disease.
-In 1993 he was appointed Senior Consultant of Ophthalmology at the Department of Ophthalmology, St. Franziskus Hospital Münster and continued as Professor of Ophthalmology at the University of Essen; positions that he continues to hold today..
+After his return to the University of Duisburg-Essen in 1989, Professor Pauleikhoff was appointed Senior Physician in the Department for Posterior Segment Disease.
+In 1993, he was appointed Senior Consultant of Ophthalmology at the Department of Ophthalmology, St. Franziskus-Hospital Münster, and continued as Professor of Ophthalmology at the University of Duisburg-Essen - positions that he continues to hold today.
 In 2010, he was awarded a further honorary professorship at Moorfields Eye Hospital.

-Prof. Pauleikhoff’s main research activities focus on pathogenesis, phenotyping and therapy of age-related macular degeneration (AMD).
-He is principal investigator for various interventional clinical trials in AMD, diabetic retinopathy and retinal vein occlusions and has received many scientific grants for basic science and clinical investigations.
+Professor Pauleikhoff’s main research activities focus on the pathogenesis, phenotyping and treatment of AMD.
+He is principal investigator for various interventional clinical trials in AMD, diabetic retinopathy and retinal vein occlusion, and has received many scientific grants for basic science and clinical investigations.
 He serves on the editorial boards of several scientific ophthalmological journals and is an elected board member of the German Ophthalmological Society.
-He has been elected President of the German Retina Society for the period 2012–2016, having served on the board of this society as a vice-president for the previous 4 years.
-Prof. Pauleikhoff has authored over 150 publications in peer-reviewed journals, he is editor/co-editor on several books on macular diseases and has delivered several honorary lectures.
+He was elected President of the German Retina Society for the period 2012–2016 and re-elected as president in 2016 for another 4-year term, having served on the board of this society as a Vice-President for the previous 4 years.
+Professor Pauleikhoff has authored 180 publications in peer-reviewed journals, is Editor/Co-editor on several books on macular diseases, and has delivered several honorary lectures.

-Dr. Rodríguez is the Scientific Director of the Fundación Oftalmológica Nacional and Chairman of the department of ophthalmology at Universidad del Rosario School of Medicine in Bogotá, Colombia.
-He received his medical degree from the Universidad del Rosario School of Medicine in 1986, and carried out his ophthalmology residency at the Fundación Oftalmológica Nacional in Bogotá.
-Dr. Rodríguez then completed a vitreoretinal surgical fellowship at the Jules Stein Eye Institute (University of California), Los Angeles, a medical retina fellowship at the Manhattan Eye, Ear and Throat Hospital, New York, and an electrophysiology/hereditary retinal diseases fellowship at Bascom Palmer Eye Institute (University of Miami School of Medicine), USA.
+Dr Rodríguez is the Chair of the Fundación Oftalmológica Nacional and Chairman of the Department of Ophthalmology at Universidad del Rosario School of Medicine in Bogotá, Colombia.
+He received his medical degree from the Universidad del Rosario School of Medicine in 1986, and carried out his ophthalmology residency at the Fundación Oftalmológica Nacional.
+Dr Rodríguez then completed a vitreoretinal surgical fellowship at the Jules Stein Eye Institute of the University of California, Los Angeles, USA; a medical retina fellowship at the Manhattan Eye, Ear and Throat Hospital in New York, USA; and an electrophysiology/hereditary retinal diseases fellowship at Bascom Palmer Eye Institute of the University of Miami Leonard M. Miller School of Medicine, Florida.

-Dr. Rodríguez has participated as Principal Investigator in clinical trials, and he has received several awards, including the National Academy of Medicine award in 1997.
+Dr Rodríguez has participated as a principal investigator in clinical trials, and he has received several awards, including the National Academy of Medicine award in 1997.
 He has produced more than 75 publications in national and international peer-reviewed journals and has also authored several chapters in retina textbooks.
-His research interests include diabetic retinopathy, AMD, inflammatory diseases of the retina and choroid, retinal vascular diseases, retina imaging and macular surgery.
+His research interests include diabetic retinopathy, age-related macular degeneration, inflammatory diseases of the retina and choroid, retinal vascular diseases, retinal imaging, retinal detachment and macular surgery.